 Even if it is not a general proposition, but an incidental one, it would again mean that we should have an absolute proposition, that is, we should state in an absolute way that this theory is not general.
 In either case the generality of this theory will be null and void.
 In other words, if this view were true that every view and belief must change one day, this view itself, too, must change.
 If the above view is changed, it would mean that there is no necessity for every view, and belief to change one day, but only a part of it is unchangeable.
-24 25 26 27 28 29

-- 27.4 This theory says: Man has no real knowledge of anything, but his knowledge is relative and there is nothing that he can claim decisively.
+- 1. For example, the universe is created for a wise purpose; every action whether good or bad has a reward or punishment; happiness means following the laws of the universe, and adversity is opposition to them, all of which are general laws. - 2.
+This was discussed in the previous chapters, especially in chapter 5. - 3.
+For, all the three schools cannot be right. - 4.
+This theory says: Man has no real knowledge of anything, but his knowledge is relative and there is nothing that he can claim decisively.
 No absolute right and wrong, or good and evil exists.
-To prove the invalidity of this theory needs a more elaborate discussion, and the reader can refer to the vol. l of Al-Mizan, or the Principles of the Philosophy and Method of Realism. - 28.5 Vol 1 of Al-Mizan, and Vol. 1 Principles of the Philosophy and Method of Realism. - 29.6 Of course this statement is true as a general theory, but not in application to this case.
+To prove the invalidity of this theory needs a more elaborate discussion, and the reader can refer to the vol. I of Al-Mizan, or the Principles of the Philosophy and Method of Realism.

+- 5. Vol 1 of Al-Mizan, and Vol. 1 Principles of the Philosophy and Method of Realism. - 6.
+Of course this statement is true as a general theory, but not in application to this case.